 This process will help you identify missing skills, knowledge or abilities needed in your new staff member's role, as well as determine ways to acquire them.

-Information and templates for academic and professional staff undertaking Performance Management.
+Information and templates for academic and professional staff undertaking performance reviews.

-The Refernce Manual links to relevant policies and procedures, and explains the supervisor's responsibility in relation to each.
+The Reference Manual links to relevant policies and procedures, and explains the supervisor's responsibility in relation to each.

 The Professional Development Unit provides a range of Leadership and Management training.